mbbadaracco/Dimension-reduction-techniques-applied-to-Chandra-X-ray-data/README.md

 Clone the repository: git clone https://github.com/mbbadaracco/Dimension-reduction-techniques-applied-to-Chandra-X-ray-data

-Go to the folder and create environment: virtualenv XRB_RedTech
+Go to the folder and create environment: conda create -n XRB_RedTech python=3.13.5

+Restart terminal: source ~/.bashrc

-Activate environment: source XRB_RedTech/bin/activate
+Activate environment: conda activate XRB_RedTech

+Execute: python -m ipykernel install --user --name=XRB_RedTech --display-name "Python (XRB_RedTech)"

 Install dependencies: pip install -r requirements.txt

-Execute: python -m ipykernel install --user --name=XRB_RedTech --display-name "Python (XRB_RedTech)"

 ### Run the code!
 Note that you can change some of the parameters on the first cell of Section "1.
 Constants & functions" to pursue straightforwardly your own exploration.